ProFatXuanAll/language-model-playground/doc/source/dev/contribute.rst

    .. note::

       We aware that some types in :py:mod:`typing` is **deprecated** in favor of built-in syntax.
       For example, :py:mod:`typing.List` is deprecated in favor of built-in :py:class:`list`.
       However, those deprecated types will be in effect only after 2025 (See details in `PEP 585`_).
       Thus we will continue using :py:mod:`typing` instead of built-in syntax.
-Also we are using Python_ version ``3.8`` which do not support built-in syntax.
+      Also we are using Python_ version ``3.8`` which does not support built-in syntax.
       We will switch to built-in syntax once PyTorch_ support Python_ version ``3.9``.

 #.
 Write docstring for every modules, classes, functions and methods.
 See :doc:`how_to_doc` for detailed docstring
    guide line.